US President Joe Biden and Ukraine's Zelensky to meet at White House on Wednesday

 According to the report, preparations are underway for both leaders to meet at the White House, where the discussions would largely surround providing military aid to Kyiv.

-Though the contents of the discussions have not been revealed due to security reasons, reports claim that it will be released to provide a new defence assistance package that will include Patriot missile systems.
+Though what they would discuss has not been revealed due to security reasons, reports claim that it will be related to providing a new defence assistance package that will include Patriot missile systems.
 There are also reports of Zelensky's possible address to Congress later in the day.

-Notably, this would be Zelensky’s first trip outside Ukraine since the Russian invasion began in February of this year.
-He has only appeared virtually at the international summit to make his case for more military funding.
+Notably, this would be Zelensky’s first trip outside Ukraine since the Russian invasion began in February this year.
+He has only appeared virtually at international summits to make his case for more military funding.

 So far, White House officials have remained tight-lipped on the potential meeting.
-Even the US House Speaker refused to divulge further information.
+Even the US House Speaker Nancy Pelosi refused to divulge further information.

 According to AP news agency, she has urged all lawmakers to be present for Wednesday evening’s session.